 - On the whole, revenue has been steadily increasing for online businesses, as consumers have shifted their normal spending patterns to follow social distancing guidelines.

-- Travel and attractions/experiences have seen the most significant drop in revenue as a result of the introduced home isolation rules, but there have been some slight increases towards the end of April suggesting some businesses have adapted to the current situation.
+- Travel and attractions/experiences have seen the most significant drop in revenue as a result of the introduced home isolation rules.
+Throughout May, however, revenue has started to increase again as businesses adapt to current guidelines, and as consumers begin to plan travel again.

 These numbers can act as a benchmark for your business, but what can you do to engage with your customers and lessen the impact of Covid-19 on your business?